BTBurke/hexdocs-zeal/README.md

 # Hexdocs Zeal

-This is a script to download Gleam package documentation to the offline document viewer [Zeal](https://zealdocs.org/).
-Zeal is an open source version of the Mac app Dash, but unlike Dash it doesn't have the ability to directly download docs from hexdocs.
+This is a script to download Gleam package documentation to the [Zeal](https://zealdocs.org/) offline documentation browser.
+Zeal is an open source version of the Mac app [Dash](https://kapeli.com/dash), but unlike Dash it doesn't have the ability to directly download docs from [hexdocs](https://hexdocs.pm/).

 When learning gleam, I got tired of switching back and forth between multiple hexdocs tabs.
 I wanted docs in Zeal where I can search and work offline.